Endogenizing Cultural Preferences: A Futile Task for Social Science?

 Exogeneity of Preferences

 One of the appealing features of the cultural evolution literature, at least for a sector of social scientists, has been its focus on population processes in determining preferences.
-In this approach, culture is something people “learn” from people.
-The literature did a remarkable job of specifying specific pathways, looking at, among other things, frequency-dependence or prestige-bias—models that specify how cultural transmission actually occurs.
+In this approach, culture is something people “learn” from others.
+This literature did a remarkable job of specifying specific pathways, looking at, among other things, frequency-dependence or prestige-bias, models that specify how cultural transmission actually occurs.

-To a sociologist’s eye, this is something fascinating, both for theoretical and historical reasons, as it directly attacks to the problem of where people’s preferences come from.
+To a sociologist’s eye, this is something crucial, both for theoretical and historical reasons, as it directly attacks to the problem of where people’s preferences come from.

-either the active agency of the actor […] is an independent factor in action, and the end element must be random; or [the actor] disappears and […] assimilated to the conditions of the situation (Parsons 1949, 64).
+either the active agency of the actor […] is an independent factor in action, and the end element [the things we aim for] must be random; or [the actor] disappears and […] assimilated to the conditions of the situation (Parsons 1949, 64).

 The Structure’s critique is simple and effective.
-In essence, it was a rather principled rejection of exogenous preferences, and a call for endogenizing the latter.
+In essence, it is a principled rejection of exogenous preferences.
 That said, the subsequent Parsonsian edifice fell short of being that interesting.
 The classic theoretical story asserted that (1) the force behind preferences was “values”—mysterious things like American individualism—and these values were shared among members of the public, and (2) people “learn” these values via socialization, a process through which culture-outside ends up located in culture-inside.

 The sources of this problem are not clear.
-In any case, it is plausible to say that, decades after Parsons, sociologists are simply not good at predicting why people choose, learn, or prefer A over B. They think that it must be something social.
+In any case, it is plausible to say that, decades after Parsons, sociologists are simply not good at predicting why people choose, learn, and prefer A over B. They think that it must be something social.
 Something arbitrary.
 Something constructed.
 Definitely learned from other people.
-And that’s about it.2
+And that’s about it.

 Individuals As They Are

-Acerbi and de Courson (2025) makes the issue much more explicit: the social influence models are not directional.
+Acerbi and de Courson (2025) makes the issue much more explicit: influence models are not directional.

-This article may be a signal, however, that our emphasis for these processes is simply too much.
+This article may be a signal, however, that our emphasis for these processes may have been too much.

-If “taking individuals as they are” is still our best bet for understanding cultural convergence, then I’m wondering why we had so much fuss about the “economic agent.”
+If “taking individuals as they are” is still our best bet for understanding cultural convergence, then I wonder why we had so much fuss about the “economic agent.”

 Somehow, that ghoul, Exogeneity, returned.